 You can watch Steins;Gate now on one of the anime streaming services listed below!

-These are the best sci-fi anime that have released so far!
-A lot of incredible series have released, but I'm looking forward to all of the new anime that are releasing in 2023 and beyond in the 2024 anime season as well.
+These are the best sci-fi anime that have been released so far!
+A lot of incredible series have been released, but I’m looking forward to all of the new anime that are releasing in 2023 and beyond in the 2024 anime season as well.

 If you are a manga fan, be sure to check out my top sci-fi manga!
 Some of them haven’t been adapted into an anime yet, so I have more sci-fi recommendations on that list that you may want to check out in addition to those mentioned above.